kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd.md

 {{% /tab %}}
 {{< /tabs >}}

-## Configure the kubelet to use containerd as its container runtime {#use-containerd-as-runtime}
+## Configure the kubelet to use containerd as its container runtime

 Edit the file `/var/lib/kubelet/kubeadm-flags.env` and add the containerd runtime to the flags. `--container-runtime=remote` and `--container-runtime-endpoint=unix:///run/containerd/containerd.sock"`

 For users using kubeadm should consider the following:

-- Kubeadm stores the CRI socket for each host as an annotation in the Node object for that host.
+- The `kubeadm` tool stores the CRI socket for each host as an annotation in the Node object for that host.

 To change it you must do the following:
 - Execute `kubectl edit no <NODE-NAME>` on a machine that has the kubeadm `/etc/kubernetes/admin.conf` file.